milddrizzle/milddrizzle/README.md

   Let's enjoy drizzle🌧️
 </h1>

 Well, well, well, it looks like we've got a mild drizzle fan in this Github!
-I'm Ramos Lee, but you can call me your resident rain guru.
+I'm Mild Drizzle, but you can call me your resident rain guru.
 While some people are all about that ☀️ and blue skies, you know that a little bit of precipitation is what really gets you going.

 [![Image Alt Text](rainy-season.png)](http://mild-rainy-season.web.app)